torvalds/linux/Documentation/filesystems/bfs.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 ========================
-BFS Filesystem for Linux
+BFS Filesystem for GNU/Linux
 ========================

 The BFS filesystem is used by SCO UnixWare OS for the /stand slice, which usually contains the kernel image and a few other files required for the boot process.

-In order to access /stand partition under Linux you obviously need to know the partition number and the kernel must support UnixWare disk slices (CONFIG_UNIXWARE_DISKLABEL config option).
+In order to access /stand partition under GNU/Linux you obviously need to know the partition number and the kernel must support UnixWare disk slices (CONFIG_UNIXWARE_DISKLABEL config option).
 However BFS support does not depend on having UnixWare disklabel support because one can also mount